List of Friday the 13th characters: Whitney Miller

-Whitney Miller is looking after her mother full-time, as she is dying.
+Whitney Miller is looking after her mother full-time as she is dying.
 She is convinced by her boyfriend Mike to take a vacation to Crystal Lake, but while there, they are attacked by Jason Voorhees.
 Jason kills Mike and the rest of the group, but leaves Whitney unharmed and abducts her as she resembles his mother at a young age.
 Six weeks later, Whitney's brother Clay explores Crystal Lake looking for his sister, concerned by her failure to attend their mother's funeral.
 He eventually finds and rescues her from Jason's tunnels.
 Whitney later uses her resemblance to Mrs. Voorhees to her advantage by distracting Jason long enough to stab him with his own machete.
-She and Clay then dump Jason's body in the lake, but he rises and grabs Whitney, leaving her fate unknown, although it is likely she died.
+She and Clay then dump Jason's body in the lake, but he rises and grabs Whitney.

+In February 2026, when asked about the cancelled sequel, writers Mark Swift and Damian Shannon confirmed that Whitney was killed by Jason and her body would've been seen in the frozen Crystal Lake during the opening sequence.